cloudmesh/useful-introduction_to_cloud-2015/_sources/accounts/accounts.txt

    the Web site will be called FutureSystems to access resources and apply for accounts.
    Also be aware that the manual is located at http://mycloudmesh.org/learning

+.. warning:: The OpenID feature is at this time unavailable for google
+	     sign on.

 This series of screencasts will walk you through the account and project creation processes of FutureSystems.
 We have targeted the following areas: